The Fleet Council

 j.
 To approve binding and non-binding Fleet canon material.

-- Each member of the Fleet Council, except for the Office for Mediation and Arbitration, is required to submit a monthly report, published on the Fleet website, outlining their activities for that month.
+- Each member of the Fleet Council is required to submit a monthly report, published on the Fleet website, outlining their activities for that month.

 - A monthly report shall be deemed to be automatically approved unless a Fleet Council Member demand a poll.